My Piece of the Puzzle

-Jane specializes in professional learning around accessible programming, including universal design for learning and differentiated student supports.
-Prior to joining reDesign, she worked at the district and school level to identify and remove barriers to learning and improve instructional practice through an inclusive framework.
-Jane provided tiered levels of coaching and technical assistance around evidence-based research, inclusive best practices, and federal and district guidelines.
-She launched an early literacy initiative with a cohort of schools, building out a community of learning and practice around early language and literacy and leading to significant gains in the most vulnerable populations.
-Jane also worked to redesign the instructional rubric to elevate the most high-impact instructional practices and capture the complexity of instructional responsibilities.
-As a special education teacher, Jane has taught across the continuum of settings, steadily working to maximize student ownership of learning, co-create responsive learning environments, and move all students towards higher levels of understanding.
+As a special education teacher, I taught across the continuum of settings, steadily working to maximize student ownership of learning, co-create responsive learning environments, and move all students towards higher levels of understanding.
+For me, the greatest joy was in achieving that magical moment with a learner, the one where they light up when they’ve got it.
+The richness, complexity, and creativity involved in getting to that point ran counter to the system that segregated them and limited their learning experiences because of deeply flawed beliefs about intelligence, the brain, and their potential.
+As I moved into district-level support for classrooms and school leadership, I helped identify and remove barriers to learning at scale and improve instructional practice through an inclusive framework.
+I provided tiered levels of coaching and technical assistance around evidence-based research, inclusive best practices, and federal and district guidelines.
+I launched an early literacy initiative with a cohort of schools, building out a community of learning and practice around early language and literacy and leading to significant gains in the most vulnerable populations.
+I also worked to redesign the instructional rubric to elevate the most high-impact instructional practices and capture the complexity of instructional responsibilities.

-Jane’s work at the Aspen Institute included rethinking human capital in K-12 Education to identify better ways to recruit, support, develop and advance teaching excellence and school leadership.
-She supported network convenings of policymakers, practitioners and researchers to dialogue across differences, examine evidence, and share innovation to drive improvements in public education.
+At the Aspen Institute, my work included rethinking human capital in K-12 Education to identify better ways to recruit, support, develop and advance teaching excellence and school leadership.
+I supported network convenings of policymakers, practitioners and researchers to dialogue across differences, examine evidence, and share innovation to drive improvements in public education.